danielkellyio/danielkelly.io/content/blog/github-powered-comments-for-nuxt-static-sites.md

     - Javascript
     - Nuxt
 ---
 The Github app "Utterances" enables you to quickly add a github style comments section to your static site in under 10 minutes.
-See the comments section at the end of the blog post to see it in action.

 ## Utterances Benefits
 1. Super quick setup